Real men live off the grid, step lightly, and carry a Husqvarna… right?

 Gotta love her spirit and ambition.

-We’re also excited to get the road finally put in so that we can get the building materials delivered down to the build site and actually start building.
+We’re also excited to get our access road put in so that we can get the building materials delivered right down at the build site.

-There’s something truly magical about creating a path through the woods that will forever be the access route to your hand build home.
+There’s something truly magical about creating a path through the woods that will forever be the access route to the home you built with your own two hands.

-I hope you’ve enjoyed the Trail Blazing part of our journey and I hope to see you back again soon for the next phase!
+I hope you’ve enjoyed the Trail Blazing part of our journey.

-If you have some tips, advice, experience or an off grid trail blazing story of your own please share it below in the comments.
+If you have some tips, advice, personal experience or an off grid trail blazing story of your own then please go ahead and share it below for everyone.

 P.S.
 You may already be a subscriber but if not then go ahead and subscribe here.